 Welcome To U3A Gosport

-The University of the Third Age (U3A) is an international movement run by and for people, usually retired or semi-retired, and no longer in full time employment who want to continue the joy of learning in the company of like minded people.
-There are more than 950 local U3As in the UK.
+U3A is an international movement run by and for people, no longer in full time paid employment who want to continue the joy of learning in the company of like minded people.
+There are more than 1000 local U3As in the UK.
 You don't need a formal qualification to join and there are no exams or assessments.
-Instead, membership offers up an opportunity to join in a range of interest groups where you can share knowledge, learn something new or perhaps develop a new skill and all in the company of other interested members.
-Click on the U3A tab to read more about the U3A and its national organisation, the Third Age Trust.
+Instead, membership offers an opportunity to join in a range of interest groups where you can share knowledge, learn something new or perhaps develop a new skill, and all in the company of other interested members.
+Click on the U3A logo at the top of the page to read more about the U3A and its national organisation, the Third Age Trust.

 Founded in 1995, U3A Gosport always welcomes new people to its active membership who are able to access over 50 interest groups which include traditional and creative subjects, outdoor activities, social events, and much more.
-All members also have an open invitation to attend the general meeting each month at which there is a different speaker on a wide range of topics.
+All members have an open invitation to attend the general meeting each month at which there is a different speaker on a wide range of topics.